XTLS/Xray-docs-next/docs/en/config/inbounds/socks.md

-# SOCKS
+# Socks

-The standard SOCKS protocol implementation is compatible with [SOCKS 4](http://ftp.icm.edu.pl/packages/socks/socks4/SOCKS4.protocol), SOCKS 4a, and [SOCKS 5](http://ftp.icm.edu.pl/packages/socks/socks4/SOCKS4.protocol).
+Standard Socks protocol implementation, compatible with [Socks 4](http://ftp.icm.edu.pl/packages/socks/socks4/SOCKS4.protocol), [Socks 4a](https://ftp.icm.edu.pl/packages/socks/socks4/SOCKS4A.protocol), Socks 5, and **HTTP**.

 ::: danger
-The SOCKS protocol does not provide encryption for transport and is not suitable for transmitting data over public networks.
+**The Socks protocol does not encrypt transmission and is not suitable for transmission over the public internet.**
 :::

-The use of `SOCKS` inbound is more meaningful in a local area network or local environment, where it can be used to listen for incoming connections and provide local services to other programs.
+A more meaningful usage of `Socks` inbound is to listen within a LAN or on the local machine to provide local services for other programs.

 ## InboundConfigurationObject